kristopherjohnson/cxxforth/cxxforth.cpp.md

     }

-I could implement memory-block words like `CMOVE`, `CMOVE>` and `FILL` in Forth, but speed is often important for these, so I will make them native primitives.
+I could implement memory-block words like `CMOVE`, `CMOVE>`, `FILL`, and `COMPARE` in Forth, but speed is often important for these, so I will make them native primitives.

     // CMOVE ( c-addr1 c-addr2 u -- )